emilegp/neovim-config/snippets_list.md

 # List of snippets to implement

-DO NOT FORGET ABOUT WordTrig
-add placeholder text for templates

-- fraction
-- greek letters
+- variants of greek letters
 - check list of math symbols like \vec
 - matrix
 - general subscript and superscript